nginx/unit-docs/source/howto/source.rst

      - .. _source-config-src-state:

-       Directory path where Unit's state (configuration, certificates, other records) is stored between runs.
+       Directory path where Unit's state (configuration, certificates, other resources) is stored between runs.
 If you migrate your installation, copy the entire directory.

        .. warning::

-          Unit's state includes sensitive data and must be owned by :samp:`root` with :samp:`700` permissions.
-Avoid updating the directory by outside means; instead, use Unit's config API to ensure data consistency.
+          The directory is sensitive and must be owned by :samp:`root` with :samp:`700` permissions.
+Don't change its contents externally; use the config API to ensure integrity.

        The default is :samp:`state`.